The CGM market in 2026

 Strengths

-• Longest wear time of major CGMs (15 days)
+• Longest wear time of major prescription CGMs (14 days)

 • World's smallest sensor form factor